twisted-pear/ipx_wrap/README.md

 ### uthash

-The hash table implementation used throughout this project is `uthash` which was developed by Troy D. Hanson. and kindly provided under a [revised BSD license](https://troydhanson.github.io/uthash/license.html).
+The hash table implementation used throughout this project is `uthash` which was developed by Troy D. Hanson and kindly provided under a [revised BSD license](https://troydhanson.github.io/uthash/license.html).

 The documentation for `uthash` is available